Goodwill and Intangible Assets

 Under the income approach, fair value is determined based on the present value of estimated future cash flows, discounted at an appropriate risk-adjusted rate.
 The Company uses its internal forecasts to estimate future cash flows and include an estimate of long-term future growth rates based on our most recent views of the long-term outlook for each business.
 Actual results may differ from those assumed in the forecasts.
 The Company derives its discount rates using a capital asset pricing model and by analyzing published rates for industries relevant to its reporting units to estimate the cost of equity financing.
 The Company uses discount rates that are commensurate with the risks and uncertainty inherent in the respective businesses and in our internally developed forecasts.

-No goodwill impairment was recognized for the three and six months ended June 30, 2021, respectively.
+No goodwill impairment was recognized for the three months ended September 30, 2022 and the three and nine months ended September 30, 2021, respectively.

 A portion of goodwill is deductible for income tax purposes.